lkesteloot/unsong/unsong.md

 <i>Ana</i>.
 Ana was in that house.
 Ana was in danger.
 Also Erica.
 Also depending on who had been able to pay their rent last month somewhere between six and eight other Stevensite Unitarians whom I was on moderately good terms with.
 And Sarah.
 What happened if UNSONG got Sarah?
 It was too terrible to think about.

 And yet approximately zero percent of my brain’s emotional capacity was devoted to worrying about my superpowerful magic computer. <i>Ana</i>, my limbic system screamed.
 She was my weird Platonic sort-of-girlfriend except we were just friends and I wasn’t supposed to call her that.
-That was a bond stronger than death. <i>Ana was in danger</i>.
-[Ana!]
+That was a bond stronger than death. <i>Ana was in danger</i>. [open-bracket]Ana!]
 I thought.
 No answer.
 Obviously too stressed for telepathy right now.

 The overt meaning of teller is “someone who narrates a story.”